Sculpting Classes and Basic Art Welding Classes

 Encaustics (mostly used as one of many patinas to finish your work with.)

-Classes are held on Sunday afternoons from 2 to 4:30 and quite often run over due to the fact that people want to stay longer.
-Open studio for students is available on Friday afternoons from 2 to 4:30 at no charge.
+Classes are held on Friday and Sunday afternoons from 2 to 4:30 and quite often run over due to the fact that people want to stay longer.
+Two classes per week at the same price.